It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Dr. Gourmet Says...

 The issue is that such bacteria produce Vitamin K as part of their digestion process.
-As such, taking probiotics could, in theory, affect your INR by providing a greater population in your gut.
+As such, taking probiotics could, in theory, affect your INR by providing a greater population of bacteria in your gut.
 The challenge is that different probiotic preparations contain a variety of bacteria, so testing this theory in humans would be a challenge.
 Each company chooses their own blend of microbes to include.

 We do know that when folks take antibiotics they change the population of bacteria in the intestines by killing off the microbes.
-There is clear evidence that this can have a dramatic effect on INR levels and I have often seen this in my practice.
-Using this logic one could conclude that taking probiotics would have some effect.
+There is clear evidence that this can have a dramatic effect on INR levels, and I have often seen this in my practice.
+Using this logic, one could conclude that taking probiotics would have some effect.

 The fact that Align advertises on the Dr. Gourmet web site is in no way an endorsement of that product.
 Our advertising and editorial departments are separate.
 As a publisher I only become involved with advertising when I see that it might be harmful.
+(Here's our advertising and editorial policy.)

 At the end of the day, if you are taking Coumadin (warfarin) you shouldn't take any supplement without speaking with your physician.
 He or she can best help you make this decision and then carefully monitor the effect on your INR.